-In 2017, 35 chapter-run Blue Water Task Force labs collected over 5,000 water samples cumulatively.
+Each year, 45+ Blue Water Task Force labs collect over 6,000 water samples nationwide.
 After the results from each water test are recordered the data are posted on the BWTF website, and each chapter has their own approach for communicating their data out into the community so people know where it’s safe to surf, swim and play in the ocean.

 Below are a variety of ways chapters are increasing public awareness of their data, local water quality issues and the importance of their monitoring efforts.